-1. A declaration that Defendants' actions violated Plaintiffs' rights under the First, Fourteenth, and Fourth Amendments of the United States Constitution; Article I, Section 14 of the North Carolina Constitution; and North Carolina common law;

-2. Preliminary and permanent injunctions enjoining University Defendants from maintaining Plaintiffs Dames, Rogers, Newman, and Mohanarajah's bans from campus;

-3. Preliminary and permanent injunctions enjoining University Defendants and EEAC Defendants from summarily suspending and trespassing

-Plaintiff Mohananrajah from campus for engaging in protected First Amendment activities without first providing constitutionally adequate notice and an opportunity to be heard;

-4. Preliminary and permanent injunction enjoining University Defendants from summarily issuing indefinite bans from campus to Plaintiffs Dames, Rogers, and Newman for engaging in protected First Amendment activities in public fora without first providing meaningful notice and an opportunity to be heard;

-5. Nominal, compensatory, and punitive damages to Plaintiffs Newman, Dames, and Rogers for the unlawful arrests and excessive force perpetrated against them by Defendants Brown, Wylie, Lee, and Lynch;
+- 1. A declaration that Defendants' actions violated Plaintiffs' rights under the First, Fourteenth, and Fourth Amendments of the United States Constitution; Article I, Sections 14 and 19 of the North Carolina Constitution; and North Carolina common law; - 2.
+Preliminary and permanent injunctions enjoining University Defendants from maintaining Plaintiffs Dames, Rogers, Newman, and Mohanarajah's bans from campus; - 3.
+Preliminary and permanent injunctions enjoining University Defendants from summarily suspending and trespassing Plaintiff Mohananrajah, from campus for engaging in protected First Amendment activities without first providing constitutionally adequate notice and an opportunity to be heard; - 4.
+Preliminary and permanent injunction enjoining University Defendants from summarily issuing indefinite bans from campus to Plaintiffs Dames, Rogers, and Newman for engaging in protected First Amendment activities in public for without first providing proper notice their actions are in violation of University policy and an opportunity to be heard; - 5.
+Award nominal, compensatory, and punitive damages to Plaintiffs Newman, Dames, and Rogers for the unlawful arrests perpetrated against them, respectively, by Defendants Brown, Wylie, Lee, and Lynch;

-6. Nominal, compensatory, and punitive damages to Plaintiff Rogers for the excessive force perpetrated by Defendant Lynch;

-7. Nominal damages to all Plaintiffs against all Defendants for First, Fourteenth, and Fourth Amendment violations and related state law claims;

-8. Attorneys' fees and costs pursuant to 42 U.S.C. §§ 1920 and 1988, or as otherwise authorized by law;

-9. Any additional and further relief as the Court may deem just and proper.
+- 6. Award nominal, compensatory, and punitive damages to Plaintiff Rogers for the excessive force perpetrated by Defendant Lynch; - 7.
+Award nominal damages to all Plaintiffs against all Defendants for First, Fourteenth, and Fourth Amendment violations and related state law claims; - 8.
+Award attorneys' fees and costs pursuant to 42 U.S.C. §§ 1920 and 1988, or as otherwise authorized by law; - 9.
+Award any additional and further relief as the Court may deem just and proper.

-Respectfully submitted this the 18th day of April, 2025.
+Respectfully submitted this the 11 day of March, 2025.

-ACLU OF NORTH CAROLINA
+ACLU OF NORTH CAROLINA LEGAL FOUNDATION

-LEGAL FOUNDATION

-/s/ Ivy A. Johnson Ivy A. Johnson N.C.
-Bar No. 52228 Daniel K. Siegel N.C.
+/s/ Ivy A. Johnson

+Ivy A. Johnson

+N.C.
+Bar No. 52228

+Daniel K. Siegel

+N.C.
 Bar.
+No. 46397

-No. 46397 P.O.
-Box 28004 Raleigh, NC 27611 T: (919) 532-3681 ijohnson@acluofnc.org dsiegel@acluofnc.org
+P.O.
+Box 28004

+Raleigh, NC 27611

+T: (919) 532-3681

+ijohnson@acluofnc.org

+dsiegel@acluofnc.org